Proyanshi/fish-detector-yolov7/README.md

         ```

 4. **Add your trained weights**
-        - Place your YOLOv7 weights as `model/best.pt`.
+    - Place your URPC model weights as `urpc.pt` and Brackish model weights as `brackish.pt` in the `weights/` directory.

 5. **Run the Streamlit app**
         ```bash